1. Home

 Background on Complaint Process

 Boards and associations of REALTORS® are responsible for enforcing the REALTORS® Code of Ethics.
 The Code of Ethics imposes duties above and in addition to those imposed by law or regulation which apply only to real estate professionals who choose to become REALTORS®.
 Many difficulties between real estate professionals (whether REALTORS® or not) result from misunderstanding, miscommunication, or lack of adequate communication.
 If you have a problem with a real estate professional, you may want to speak with them or with a principal broker in the firm.
 Open, constructive discussion often resolves questions or differences, eliminating the need for further action.
 If, after discussing matters with your real estate professional or a principal broker in that firm, you are still not satisfied, you may want to contact the local board or association of REALTORS®.
 Many boards and associations have informal dispute resolving processes available to consumers (e.g. ombudsmen, mediation, etc.).
-If, after taking these steps, you still feel you have a grievance, you may want to consider filing an ethics complaint.
+Please review those resolution options at bottom of this page.
+You can submit for a dispute resolution option and file your Ethics complaint at the same time to stop the clock.

-Filing an Ethics Complaint
+Before You File an Ethics Complaint

-Ethics complaints must be filed with the local board or association of REALTORS® within one hundred eighty (180) days from the time a complainant knew (or reasonably should have known) that potentially unethical conduct took place.
+Ethics complaints must be filed with Virginia association of REALTORS® within one hundred eighty (180) days from the time a complainant knew (or reasonably should have known) that potentially unethical conduct took place.

 Conclusion